Water pollution in the UK: the causes and effects - Earthwatch Europe

 Nitrates and phosphates are nutrients that occur naturally in the environment.
 Plants need them to grow.
 Healthy freshwater ecosystems usually have small amounts of these nutrients helping aquatic plants to survive.

-However, human activity on land can cause unnaturally high levels of nutrients – and other pollutants – to enter our rivers, streams and lakes resulting in nutrient pollution.
+However, human activity on land can cause unnaturally high levels of nutrients – and other pollutants – to enter our rivers, streams, lakes and ponds, resulting in nutrient pollution.

 What are the causes of water pollution?